jaydoncheng/SecureProgramming/README.md

 write_msg: Write a new message to the database.
 print_users: Display the list of registered users.

 ## Security Design
+### Trusted Third Party
+The trusted third party is invoked through the ttp.py script in the Makefile.
+The client can request a certificate from the TTP to use during communication with the server (unimplemented).
+The TTP takes as argument the private key supplied by either the server or client when creating a certificate.
+The CSR is stored on the TTP.

+**Commands**:
+`python3 create_ca <ttpdir>`
+`python3 create_server_cert <privkey>`

 ### Messages between client and server
 * Authentication messages
     * The client and server use a TLS handshake to establish a secure connection.
 The client sends a request to the server with a client random, which the server replies to with its SSL certificate and its server random.
-    * After confirming the certificate, the client and server generate the premaster secret separately (using the Diffie-Hellman algorithm) and calculate the session keys using the premaster secret.
+    * After confirming the certificate, the client and server use their public and private keys to encode private messages.
 * Command request/reply from client <-> server
     * Every command request and reply uses the session keys obtained from authentication to securely transmit data.